vorSherer/code-201-prework/README.md

   - [Ubuntu](prework/ubuntu/1_terminal.md)
   - [Windows](prework/windows/01_preface.md)

-Following completion of these Pre-work assignments, you should:
+Following completion of these Pre-work assignments, students should:
- - Have a terminal with a Git compatible prompt
+ - Have a terminal with a Git compatible prompt.
- - Be able to receive a valid response when typing "git --version"
+ - Be able to receive a valid response when typing "git --version" in their Terminal or Ubuntu app.
- - Be able to open VSCode from the Terminal or Git Bash.
+ - Be able to open VSCode from the Terminal or Ubuntu app on their computer.

 ##### 4. Purchase the required textbooks *(15-30 minutes)*